 During our Q&A, somebody asked a simple but really great question: “how do you measure culture?”
 The response, largely, was that you can’t.

 Good culture is a bit like the Potter test: you know it when you have it.
 Sure, you can hire for cultural fit and be inclusive and live your values, but measuring culture is hard.
-The thing to focus on isn’t measuring culture, it’s improving it.
+The thing to focus on isn’t measuring culture, it’s improving it especially when it comes to managing virtual teams and making them feel included.
 It’s easier to measure what you’re doing better than you were last quarter than trying to affix a metric to something that’s a bit hard to truly catalog.

 That said, if you want to measure culture, two things stuck out.
 The first is the simplest: surveys.
 This is one area where surveys actually shine.
 Because culture is all about how your team feels, ask them!
-At the very least you’ll learn ways to improve.
+At the very least you’ll learn ways to improve managing remote employees.

 But the other measure we heard was a bit more provocative.
 Look at what you say your values are, then understand where you’re missing the mark.
 If you say “ego-free” is a value and you have a lot of people on the team that are “me” not “we” people, chances are you’re falling down on that value.